ivanmgribeiro/blarney/Examples/Pebbles/README.md

 an example program, take a look at the [boot loader](Boot/main.c), i.e.  the program that resides in instruction memory at startup -- this particular boot loader doesn't do much boot loading yet.

+SCRATCH BRANCH NOTE:
+This requires cheri-cap-lib.
+CHERIBlarneyWrappers.hs should be placed in the same directory as Pebbles.hs, and the compiled .v files should be left in ./cheri-cap-lib